Mahdi-Moosa/US_House_Price_Data_Pipeline_Airflow/README.md

 * docker-compose.yaml: docker-compose yaml file (for Apache Airflow; run in Windows 10 Pro, Docker Desktop). yaml file was modified to run in the aforementioned OS environment.

 ## Data pipeline features:
+* Downloads file from different data sources.
-* Reads downloaded files of a range of formats (e.g., csv, xlsx, tar.gz, zip and txt).
+* Reads downloaded files (formats: csv, xlsx, tar.gz, zip and txt).
-* By default, gfle(s) are only downloaded if they are not present already.
+* By default, file(s) are only downloaded if they are not present already.
 Default args can be modified to ignore and replace existing files (if preferred).
 * Performs ETL primarily using python pandas library.
 * Staging table(s) and final data table(s) for US house price datawarehouse are saved as parquet format.
 * DAG tasks are performed using PythonOperator(s).
 Data validation is done using a custom operator.